FAQ / Information

 Through the various multilateral mutual recognition arrangements among accreditation bodies worldwide, overseas markets are more ready to accept HOKLAS endorsed test and calibration results, HKIAS accredited inspection reports and HKCAS accredited certifications.
 This cross-border recognition mechanism reduces the need for repetition of testing, calibration, certification and inspection in the importing economies and thereby facilitating trade.

-3.20 Can we apply for accreditation by using HKAS information notes (e.g. HKAS IN003) as the test and calibration method?
+3.18 Can we apply for accreditation by using HKAS information notes (e.g. HKAS IN003) as the test and calibration method?

 HKAS information notes are informative documents.
 Normally, they only provide guidance to applicant or accredited organisations on specific topics.
 HKAS information notes are neither intended nor appropriate for accreditation purpose.

-3.21 What is remote assessment?
+3.19 What is a remote assessment?
+Does HKAS conduct remote assessments?

 According to ISO/IEC 17011, a remote assessment is defined as an assessment of the physical location or virtual site of a conformity assessment body using electronic means.
 A virtual site is an online environment allowing persons to execute processes, e.g. in a cloud environment.